 If you have already relapsed, then you are in an emotional and mental state that could easily lead to further relapse.
 The time to seek treatment is now.

 Our treatment placement specialists understand how discouraging a relapse can be.
 They are standing by to help you get back on track.
-Call our hotline today at 1-888-744-0069 and get the help you need.
+Call our hotline free today at and get the help you need.

 How to Create an Effective Relapse Prevention Plan